 - Gut bacteria/health

-As a rule of thumb, raw foods require more energy to digest, and the nutrients contained in them are less accesible.
-Thus meaning an isocaloric diet comprising of the exact same foods: raw vs cooked, would vary in calorie absorbption.
+As a rule of thumb, raw foods require more energy to digest, and the nutrients contained in them are less accessible.
+Thus, an isocaloric diet comprising of the exact same foods in the exact same quantities: raw vs cooked, would vary in caloric absorption.
 Essentially the cooked food diet would result in a higher calorie intake.

 Starchy carbohydrates such as those found in potatoes, are mostly comprised of amylopectin and amylose.
 In their raw and uncooked state, amylopectin and amylose molecules are tightly packed and are virtually inaccessible to digestive enzymes.

-Gut health can also affect calorie and nutrient absorbtion.
+Gut health can also affect calorie and nutrient absorption.
 A digestive tract in optimal health can readily absorb foodstuffs and nutrients.
-Anyone who suffers from leaky gut syndrome, coeliac disease, or just has below optimal gut health will not absorb nutrients no where near as readily and as efficiently.
+Anyone who suffers from leaky gut syndrome, coeliac disease, or just has below optimal gut health will not absorb nutrients nowhere near as readily and as efficiently.

 Nutrients work in synergy

 Some nutrients work in synergy and thereby enhance the absorption of other nutrients.
 However this is also true in the opposite; some nutrients are antagonistic to others and prevent them from being utilised, thus yielding waste product.